 - 1.5 lb baby potatoes - see note 1

-- 1 tbsp chopped herbs (optional) – see note 2
+- 1 tablespoon chopped herbs (optional) - see note 2

 - Bring the water to a boil, turn the water to a simmer and cook the potatoes until a fork easily pierces them. (around 20 minutes for baby potatoes)

 - Drain the potatoes well and leave them to steam dry. (see note 3)